 Once you receive written notice of the intention to close, you should begin to think about choosing a new care home.

-The National Care Standards suggest, if you have to move because the home can no longer provide for your needs or has to close:
+The Health and Social Care Standards contains a number of statements about what you should expect if your care home can no longer provide for your needs or has to close.
+For example:

 If you feel these aren't being upheld, contact the Care Inspectorate.